Police: Suspect opened UPS packages, stole electronic devices - NewsBreak

 Police: Suspect opened UPS packages, stole electronic devices

 RILEY COUNTY—Law enforcement authorities are investigating a suspect for alleged theft from packages in Manhattan.
-Just before...greatbendpost.com
+Just before...hayspost.com

 RILEY COUNTY—Law enforcement authorities are investigating a suspect for alleged theft from packages in Manhattan.
-Just before...greatbendpost.com
+Just before...hayspost.com

 Comments / 0